 - Area of work: Energy Efficiency and Climate, Sustainable Urban Mobility

-The ORF-EE works with four main partner networks:
+The ORF-EE works with four main partner networks on three governance levels:

 - National Ministries and Agencies responsible for Energy, Climate and Environment

 - NGO Sector in collaboration with SEE National Parliaments: